Joydeepgill/Joydeepgill/README.md

 Currently I'm working on some cool things, which include:

-- 🔭 I’m currently working on doing data structures and algorithms puzzles
+- 🔭 working on doing data structures and algorithms puzzles
-- 🌱 I’m currently learning C++
+- 🌱 learning C++
-- 😄 Pronouns: she/her

 When I'm not doing anything CS related, you catch me reading a cool webtoon, watching a cute k-drama, or playing with my dog 🐶.